Optimal Embeddings of Posets in Hypercubes: Final remarks

-We would like to mention that, since this question of how big the hypercube-width can be arose in \cite{polynomial} as a central tool in upper bounding the saturation number of an arbitrary poset, Theorem~\ref{maintheorem} gives the following result. \begin{corollary} Let $\mathcal P$ be a finite poset.
-Then $\text{sat}^*(n,\mathcal P)\leq 2n^{|\mathcal P|-1}$ for sufficiently large $n$. \end{corollary} Since the big open conjecture in the field of poset saturation is that the saturation number for any poset is at most linear, this result gets one step closer to it, lowering the previous upper bound of $2n^{|\mathcal P|^2/4-1}$ in \cite{polynomial}.
+This result gets one step closer to it, lowering the previous upper bound of $2n^{|\mathcal P|^2/4-1}$ in \cite{polynomial}.
 However, since there exist posets such that $w^*(\mathcal P)=|\mathcal P|$, and the work in \cite{polynomial} is optimized to show that $\text{sat}^*(n,\mathcal P)\leq 2n^{w^*(\mathcal P)-1}$, Corollary~\ref{corollary} is the best upper bound that can be achieved with these techniques.
 Therefore, in order to show that the saturation number for any poset is at most linear, substantially new methods need to be developed.